 Financially Dependent Students

-Students who are financially dependent upon parents, legal guardians, or others (excepting spouses) must provide documentation to prove their parents/legal guardians have established a bona fide domicile in the state of Washington.
+Students who are financially dependent upon parents, legal guardians, or others (excepting spouses) must provide documentation to prove their parents/court-appointed legal guardians have established a bona fide domicile in the state of Washington.
 Documentation of financial dependence is also required.
-To be considered, students and parents/legal guardians must have a qualifying status to apply.
+To be considered, students and parents/legal guardians must have a qualifying citizenship/immigration status to apply.

 The student and parent(s)/legal guardian(s) will need to complete the Residence Questionnaire.
-Student’s information will be completed on page one.
-Parent(s)’/legal guardian(s)’ information will be completed on page two (Section 3).
+The student’s information will be completed on page one.
+The parent’s/legal guardian’s information will be completed on page two (Section 3).
 Both student and parent(s)/legal guardian(s) must sign and date the Statement of Intent (page two).
+The student should not sign the Student Sworn Statement (page one).

 - In cases of legal guardianship, documentation is required to verify the guardianship is court-appointed.